hanhanwu/Hanhan_Data_Science_Practice/classification_for_imbalanced_data/ReadMe.md

     * ROSE copies data, so I could use it on both training and testing data
     * When using k-means clustering, it's better to change seed multiple times in order to get more optimal results
     * Sometimes using hierarchical clustering is better than k-means, since it doesn not require you to set k
+    * When traditional clustering does not work well, the data maybe non-convex, try <b>spectral clustering</b>.